rahsunk/61040-assignment3/deliverables/augmentedConceptSpec.md

         requires: owner exists
         effects: creates an empty schedule with owner as schedule.owner, with static attribute schedule.timestamp incrementing by 1

-    addEvent(schedule: Schedule, startTime: Time, endTime: Time, repeatTime: RepeatTime): (event: Event)
+    addEvent(name: String, schedule: Schedule, startTime: Time, endTime: Time, repeatTime: RepeatTime): (event: Event)
         requires: schedule exists
-        effects: creates and returns an event to add to the set of events in schedule with the given attributes, with schedulePointer pointing to schedule
+        effects: creates and returns an event with name to add to the set of events in schedule with the given attributes, with schedulePointer pointing to schedule

     editEvent(schedule: Schedule, oldEvent: Event, startTime: Time, endTime: Time, repeatTime: RepeatTime)
         requires: oldEvent is in the set of Events of schedule